AndrewCh/KindleOptimizer/README.md

 1. Add Kindle Optimizer from Chrome Web Store.<br/>
 2. Log in to your Kindle Cloud Reader account.<br/>
 3. Enjoy!<br/>

+What's new in version 2.6:<br/>
+- Google Translate target language is set to be the same as browser language.

 What's new in version 2.5:<br/>
 - Fixed uk domain bug<br/>